RESEARCH STARTER

 The Industry Today

-The electrical power industry consists of more than 3,200 electric utility companies that produce and distribute electrical energy across the country, together with nonutility companies that sell electrical power to industrial concerns and smaller utilities that do not market to individual consumers.
-The corporate structure of the electrical power industry is quite complex.
-Many of the companies are owned by local governments, and others are investor-owned (stock) companies operating as regulated monopolies with their rate structures subject to review and approval by the government.
+The electrical power industry consists of more than 3,000 electric utility companies that produce and distribute electrical energy across the country, together with nonutility companies that sell electrical power in wholesale markets.
+The corporate structure of the electrical power industry is complex.
+Many of the companies are owned by state or local governments, while others are investor-owned companies operating under regulatory oversight.
 Some operate as cooperatives, in which case the customers are the owners.
-There are nine federal electric utilities operated by government agencies, including the US Army Corps of Engineers, the Department of the Interior, and the Tennessee Valley Authority.
-Government agencies such as the Tennessee Valley Authority have had an important role in making electrical power available to less-populated areas.
+Several federal electric utilities are operated by government agencies, including the Tennessee Valley Authority and the US Army Corps of Engineers.
+Government agencies such as the Tennessee Valley Authority have historically played an important role in making electrical power available to less-populated areas.

-The consumers of electrical power are conveniently divided into four sectors: residential, commercial, industrial, and transportation.
-The residential sector consists of individuals and families who use electricity for lighting and powering electrical appliances, as well as for heating and cooling their homes.
-The commercial sector includes retail stores, restaurants, hotels and motels, churches and synagogues, schools, and hospitals.
-The industrial sector consists of companies that use electricity in manufacturing and construction.
-A small percentage of the electrical energy produced in the United States is used for the electrolytic production of aluminum, chlorine, lye, and other important chemicals, as well as for chrome plating and galvanizing of iron.
-The transportation sector includes electric trains and trolleys.
+The consumers of electrical power are commonly divided into four sectors: residential, commercial, industrial, and transportation.
+The residential sector consists of individuals and families who use electricity for lighting, appliances, electronics, and heating and cooling their homes.
+The commercial sector includes retail stores, restaurants, hotels and motels, places of worship, schools, and hospitals.
+The industrial sector consists of companies that use electricity in manufacturing, construction, and chemical processing.
+A small percentage of the electrical energy produced in the United States is used for electrolytic processes such as aluminum production, chlorine manufacture, and metal finishing.
+The transportation sector historically included electric trains and trolleys and has expanded in recent years to include electric vehicles.

-The electricity distribution system in the United States and Canada consists of three large-scale power grids: the Eastern Interconnected System, the Western Interconnected System, and the Texas Interconnected System.
-There are limited interconnections between the Eastern and Western systems, and the Texas system is connected to the other systems by only a few direct-current lines.
-The large-scale grids allow utility companies to sell excess capacity to other producers and to purchase electricity as necessary.
-As a result, the electricity purchased by an individual household or business can be a mix of hydroelectric, coal-generated, and nuclear power.
+The electricity distribution system in the United States and Canada consists of three large-scale power grids: the Eastern Interconnection, the Western Interconnection, and the Texas Interconnection.
+There are limited interconnections between the Eastern and Western systems, and the Texas system is connected to the other systems primarily through a small number of high-voltage direct-current lines.
+These large-scale grids allow utility companies to sell excess capacity to other producers and to purchase electricity as necessary.
+As a result, the electricity purchased by an individual household or business often represents a mix of generation sources from across a region.

 The outlook for the electrical power industry shows it to be on the rise.
 The demand for energy in the United States is unlikely to decrease in the foreseeable future, and demand in the emerging nations of Asia is certain to increase.
 The electrical power industry is in growth mode, although there is some uncertainty as to the distribution of energy sources.
 A further uncertainty is attached to the deregulation or reregulation of the industry, which depends on legislative action.
 With more competition for the purchase of fossil fuels, an increased dependence on nuclear power seems inevitable.
 Nuclear power plants are scheduled for construction, but the problem of long-term storage of high-level nuclear waste persists, as does the problem of carbon emissions from conventional power plants.
 Another question is the extent to which electric-powered or hybrid vehicles will supplant gasoline- and diesel-powered vehicles.
 The possible emergence of new technologies may also affect the electrical power industry.
 Solar energy can supplant electricity from fossil fuels for home heating and cooling to some extent, but conversion of solar energy to electricity remains inefficient.